iam-bhargav-s/AI-App-Generator/README.md

 The platform successfully satisfies and exceeds requirements by implementing **four** complete, end-to-end optional systems rather than the requested three:

-1. ** Live CSV Import System:** Integrated directly into the dynamic data grids using `PapaParse`.
+1. **Live CSV Import System:** Integrated directly into the dynamic data grids using `PapaParse`.
 Allows creators to upload physical spreadsheets, dynamically map rows to the virtual schema, and save batches cleanly into the database.
-2. ** Workflow Automation Engine:** A native event listener (`workflowEngine.ts`) that actively intercepts data actions (such as `RECORD_CREATED`), executes user-defined webhooks, and writes real-time logs to the database audit trail.
+2. **Workflow Automation Engine:** A native event listener (`workflowEngine.ts`) that actively intercepts data actions (such as `RECORD_CREATED`), executes user-defined webhooks, and writes real-time logs to the database audit trail.
-3. ** Standalone GitHub Exporter:** Packages the dynamic JSON configuration metadata into a traditional, cleanly typed, human-like Next.js repository tree containing explicit Prisma relational models, pushing it instantly to a target GitHub repo via Octokit.
+3. **Standalone GitHub Exporter:** Packages the dynamic JSON configuration metadata into a traditional, cleanly typed, human-like Next.js repository tree containing explicit Prisma relational models, pushing it instantly to a target GitHub repo via Octokit.
-4. ** Mobile-Ready Progressive Web App (PWA):** Engineered native web manifests (`manifest.json`) and mobile standalone meta blocks straight into the Next.js root layout for immediate desktop and mobile installation.
+4. **Mobile-Ready Progressive Web App (PWA):** Engineered native web manifests (`manifest.json`) and mobile standalone meta blocks straight into the Next.js root layout for immediate desktop and mobile installation.

----

-##  Premium UI/UX Design Token System

-The design system moves entirely away from standard boilerplate templates into a highly intentional, dark minimalist workspace:
-* **Background Base:** Deep, cohesive `zinc-950` (#09090b)
-* **Card Architecture:** Translucent `zinc-900/40` with an ultra-fine `border-white/5` and structural glassmorphism (`backdrop-blur`).
-* **Accent Colorways:** Refined premium Monochromatic Mint Green & Emerald Teal gradients for unified, high-end action responses.
-* **Developer Observability:** Integrated a terminal-style Live Engine Telemetry scroller directly into the user console to capture runtime processes, database transactions, and file-sync hooks visually.

 ---